 The Long Term Care Program surveys Nursing Facilities and Skilled Nursing Facilities (NF/SNF) for compliance with Medicare/Medicaid regulations.

-The Nurse Aide Abuse Registry Program is responsible for placing Certified Nurse Aides with substantiated allegations of abuse, neglect or misappropriation of resident property, and/or findings in a court of law on the Abuse Registry of the South Carolina Nurse Aide Registry.
-The national Nurse Aide Registry can be found here.
+The Nurse Aide Abuse Registry Program is responsible for investigating all allegations of CNA abuse, neglect, or misappropriation of resident property.
+See the Nurse Aide Registry.

-Medicare Minimum Data Set (MDS) assessment instrument information.
-OASIS (Outcome and Assessment Information Set).
+Minimum Data Set (MDS) & Outcome Assessment Information Set (OASIS)